rameshavinash94/AIVideoEditor/README.md

 <img width="1326" alt="Screen Shot 2022-12-12 at 1 33 41 AM" src="https://user-images.githubusercontent.com/87649563/207011165-c2013c35-ea0b-4b4f-a6a5-eef3b7710ec3.png">

+## **MLOps Architecture**

+Here, we studied several MLOps architecture for various different projects and performed literature survey for the same.
+Thereafter, we came across the MLOps architecture given by Vertex.AI ,which we have tried to follow during the entire duration of the project.

+For the proof of concepts, we used many datasets like LibreSpeech and MoviePy dataset to perform Proof of Concepts (POCs) for various different features like speech-to-text transcription, anad attaching word timestamps.
+We have tested several pre-trained models like OpenAI whisper and Descrypt APIs for various services and found that OpenAI whisper gives the best accuracy.
+As we are using pretrained models, we do need to retrain the model  continuously.
+Thereafter, we have used streamlit application for front-end development.
+Lastly, we created a Docker Image for the source code and thereafter, deployed the entire application on HuggingFace, so that any user  can access the project and perform various operations in their audio/video input.

 ## INDIVIDUAL PROJECT CONTRIBUTION:

 Avinash Ramesh: I started working on the different AI services like content Analysis and Personally Identifiable Information (PII) redactation.For all those features, I tested different state of the art models for these features and finalized the pretrained model as per its performance and accuracy.
 I also performed the  worked on the Proof of Concepts (POCs) of integrating all AI services and testing out all the functionality together and see how it works using a simple streamline application.